arcxp/inbound-feeds-poc/README.md

 - sending converted ans into arc
 - logging transformation, errors and successes
 - adding to an inventory database
-- some unit tests, with room for improvement
+- some unit tests

+This application does not model scheduling itself to run repeatedly on a timed cycle.

 ## Installation

 > WARNING: This is a proof-of-concept application.
 Do not use it in a production deployment.
-Develop a production application instead
+Develop a production application instead.

 Create a virtual environment, activate it and install the adapter requirements.